Copycat Panera Orange Scones

-How to Make Copycat Panera Orange Scone Recipe
+How to Make a Copycat Panera Orange Scone Recipe

 The perfect breakfast with a cup of tea.
 With just the right amount of sweetness and sweet orange glaze.
 This is a great copycat recipe!
-So, if this is your first time making this easy orange scone recipe you are going to enjoy the crisp outer edges, the bright orange flavor, and sweet glaze.
-This amazing recipe puts Panera scones to shame.
+So, if this is your first time making this easy orange scone recipe, you’ll enjoy the crisp outer edges, the bright orange flavor, and the sweet glaze.
+This amazing recipe puts Panera’s scones to shame.

 ORANGE SCONE INGREDIENT LIST-full recipe below in recipe card